-SOHO20’s Residency Lab invites between one and three artists to take over our gallery space for one month in the summer.
-During this time, the gallery will remain open during normal hours, fostering dialogue and providing a platform for residents to engage with the visiting public.
-This program is designed to support alternative practices and facilitate the creation of new work, while offering opportunities for artists to experiment, collaborate, and engage in interactions with daily visitors.
+SOHO20’s Residency Lab invites artists (or collaborative groups) to take over our gallery space for six weeks in the summer.
+During this time, the gallery will remain open for a portion of our public hours, and for events, creating a direct link between the artists’ process and the visiting public.
+This program is designed to support alternative practices and facilitate the creation of new work, while offering opportunities for artists to experiment, collaborate, and interact with visitors.

 SOHO20 is thrilled to announce the winners of the 2017 Residency Lab open call, Dana Davenport and Sarah G Sharp, who will join us from July 7 – August 18, 2017 Artists in Residence.

 This year’s Open Call Jury Panel was comprised of:

 Carla Hernandez (SOHO20’s Board President / Programs Chair)

 Ginny Huo (Artist and former SOHO20 Artist in Residence)

 Jasmine Wahi (Curator, Co-Owner/Director of Gateway Project Spaces, Founder and Director of Project For Empty Space)